otammato/mongo_/README.md

 ```
 <br>

-redirect the calls received to port 80 to port 3000 where the app runs
+this command is used in Linux to redirect incoming network traffic on port 80 to port 3000 using iptables.

 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 3000